fidian/acss-live/README.md

 Upgrading
 ---------

+### Version 3

+Version 3 allows styling to go into shadow DOMs by linking the stylesheet to each shadow root.
+No changes are necessary to handle the update, though now all custom elements that use a shadow root could now get more styling.
+In order for this to work, ACSS-Live needs to be set up and working before any shadow roots are attached.

+### Version 2

 Version 2 was a major change with nearly doubling the amount of CSS this can handle.
 Atomic classes were changed, values were changed, `$0` through `$9` were removed, `$_` and `$,` were added, and a fairly thorough scrubbing of all CSS classes was performed.
 More lookup tables were made, many of which are intentionally mirroring the CSS spec's naming, and now lookup tables can be cascaded.